crazyrecipes/RecipeBuddy/README.md

 # recipebuddy
-# The frontend and backend have been broken out into two separate repositories.
+# Frontend prototyping will happen in a separate repo.